brttd/brettdoyle.art/content/about/index.md

 ---
 ![profile_image](brett.jpg)
 # Brett Doyle
-I'm a 20 year old 3D artist, who currently lives in Hampton, London and is looking for work as a 3D artist in the games industry, or modeller in the Film/VFX industry.
+I'm a 20 year old programmer & 3D artist, who currently lives in Hampton, London.

 I've been doing 3D modelling since 2013.
 I first got interested in it while making custom maps and models for a game I used to play.